PlutoGamerpro/Kid-Spil-Tal-Udfordringsspil/README.md

     });
 }
   ```

-## 🔄 RestartCountdown
+## ✅ CHECKSUBMIT
--  Restarts the countdown timer, resetting it to 20 seconds and updating the displayed countdown time in the UI.
+- Checks if all input text boxes are filled.
+If they are, enables the button to check answers and updates its appearance.
  ```csharp
   private void CHECKSUBMIT()
 {